 The following warning message will display.
 Click OK to continue.

 There are additional options that apply to both the OneRoster API and the OneRoster CSV extract.
-Those options are detailed in the OneRoster CSV Extract article here.
+Those options are detailed in the OneRoster v1.1 Configuration article here.